 The waste reduction (W Red) percentages (Table.1) in super worms (Z morio) fed various fruit and vegetables as substrate were statistically different.
 The highest W Red values were eaten from mango (22.90 ± 0.33), potato (22.42 ± 0.20), carrot (22.42 ± 0.17), and cabbage (21.32 ± 0.30).
 However, banana peel (11.85 ± 7.03) and wheat bran (10.44 ± 0.84) had much lower W Red percentages.

 Waste reduction is a crucial indicator in evaluating the environmental benefit of insect-based bioconversion systems.
 The WR values obtained from vegetable-based substrates were very high, indicating the efficacy of super worms to consume and process organic material.
-This trend of W Red values are consistent with those of (Parodi et al. 2018) who reported waste reduction values greater than 90% with super worms fed fibrous vegetable residues, and was indicative of their ability to feed on higher cellulose diets.
-In comparison, H. illucens studies have reported WR values spanning from 50% to 80% dependent on substrate and moisture content (Gold et al. 2018).
+This trend of W Red values are consistent with those of (Parodi et al., 2018) who reported waste reduction values greater than 90% with super worms fed fibrous vegetable residues, and was indicative of their ability to feed on higher cellulose diets.
+In comparison, H. illucens studies have reported WR values spanning from 50% to 80% dependent on substrate and moisture content (Gold et al., 2018).
 The relatively low W Red for wheat bran and banana peels could be attributed to limited moisture or nutrient imbalance, reducing larval activity and feed degradation rates.

 Waste Reduction Index